AditiSingh2003/Go-Lang/notes.md

 16:- Method
-    When functions go in classes they are called methods method should contain struct as a part if a data is change the original data doesn't change thus pointer are used to give the actual refrence
+    When functions go in classes they are called methods method should contain struct as a part if a data is change the original data doesn't change thus pointer are used to give the actual reference

 17:- Defer
-    the execution of the text that is present after defer is done when the function is ending defer function invoked immediately before the surrounding function return int he reverse order they were deffered (LIFO).
+    the execution of the text that is present after defer is done when the function is ending defer function invoked immediately before the surrounding function return int he reverse order they were defered (LIFO).

+18-Files
+    we need IOutils package and defer after when you are done reading and writing so needed to close the file Creation of file we use OS pacakge for the reading and writing or doing manupulation we use IOUTILITY package Data is always read in byte form so use DATABYTE OR DATA